What's shopping in a pandemic like? Drive to your local mall

 There was already a growing gap between the high- and low-end malls.
 While vacancies at top malls have remained tight at 2.7 %, the bottom-rung of malls are struggling with an average vacancy rate of 7.9% as of the first three months of 2020, according to Kevin Cody, senior consultant at CoStar Portfolio.

-“It's really a tale of two cities," said Steve Dennis, president and CEO of SageBerry Consulting, a retail consultancy. “(The crisis) really pushes the extremes further apart."
+“It's really a tale of two cities," said Steve Dennis, president and founder of SageBerry Consulting, a retail consultancy. “(The crisis) really pushes the extremes further apart."

 William Taubman, chief operating officer at Taubman Centers, which operates such high-end centers as The Mall at Short Hills in N.J. and Beverly Centers in Los Angeles, said he believes the carnage in stores in communities will only fortify business at malls like his.
 He feels heartened that Taubman's mall business in South Korea is exceeding sales prior to the pandemic.
 In China, business is “not quite there but almost there."

-Note: This story has been updated to correct that department stores represent 60% of mall anchor space, not 60% of U.S. malls are anchored by department stores.